daemon-labs-resources/docker-local-aws-lambda/README.md

 ```

 > [!NOTE]
-> As we have the healthceck in place, we can actually tell the `curl` container not to start until it gets that healthy response.
+> As we have the healthcheck in place, we can actually tell the `curl` container not to start until it gets that healthy response.

 ### Run the stack